 This is why Smith begs Reformed congregations not to try and meld into evangelical or mainline molds.
-(Google his article, “Buried Treasure.”)
+(See his article, “Buried Treasure.”)
 Be your gifted, idiosyncratic communal self, and without apology!
 Our good differences add to the trans-national, trans-historical catholic church.
 In a sense, your ecclesial particularity is what makes you truly universal; for human beings only exist in particulars.

 5. Freedom Within the Bounds of Flourishing